hackforla/peopledepot/docs/contributing.md

 **Be Aware:** What you have created is a forked copy in a remote version on GitHub.
 It is not yet on your local machine yet.

-## 2.2.1 Clone a Copy on Your Computer
+## 2.2.1 Clone a copy on your computer

 The following steps will clone (create) a local copy of the forked repository on your computer.